JJFosterLab/LMM-GLMM-NLGMM/README.md

 For an applied example of an NLGMM see https://github.com/JohnKirwan/Olsson_colour_discrimination

 ## Work in progress!
-As of 17/06/2022 only the LMM script and GLMM scripts are complete.
+As of 13/06/2023 the LMM, GLMM and NLGMM scripts are mostly complete.
-Nonlinear modelling script will be added in the future.
+Markdowns of each script will be added in future versions.